JH-Byun/jh-byun.github.io/study/_posts/2021-01-01-stability-analysis-for-autonomous-hybrid-system.md

 <br><br>
 Steps for showing hybrid system <br>
 1. To guarantee that a solution exists for all possible initial conditions <br>
-2. No mode overlapping (there are finitely many switches of the discrete states in finite time)
+2. No mode overlapping (there are finitely many switches of the discrete states in finite time) <br>
+3. (Assumption) All the equilibrium points are equivalent regardless of the operating modes.

 ## General theorems